joshua-m-david/jerichoencryption/README.md

 - Write and receive messages in UTF-8 encoding to support multiple languages. (future)
 - Mobile phone support for Firefox OS. (future)
 - Build into Firefox and/or Chromium extension. (future)
-- Build into Android app with PhoneGap or similar application. (future)
+- Build into Android app with PhoneGap/Electron or similar application. (future)
+- Dark theme for night operations
+- Ability to type in any language (UTF-8 support)
+- Interface translated into most common languages

 Some tips for developers:
 - Download the original source code from the website or Freenet and verify the file using the GPG signature (Key ID 0xDC768471C467B6D0 and Fingerprint CF3F 79EE 0114 59BA 0A59 9E9C DC76 8471 C467 B6D0).